The State Pension

 How much is the New State Pension?

-The current value of the maximum flat-rate pension is £221.20 a week from 6 April 2024.
+The maximum flat-rate State Pension is £221.20 a week (rising to £230.25 a week from April 2025).

 You might get less or more than the new maximum State Pension, if you had paid National Insurance contributions, or received credits, prior to 6 April 2016.
 A calculation will be carried out to determine the starting amount if you’ve already built up a National Insurance record.